Larry Tidemann

-Larry J. Tidemann (born April 13, 1948 in Sioux Falls, South Dakota) is a former American politician and a former Republican member of the South Dakota Senate representing District 7 from 2011-2019.
-Tidemann served consecutively in the South Dakota Legislature from January 2005 until January 11, 2011 in the South Dakota House of Representatives District 7 seat.
+Larry J. Tidemann (born April 13, 1948, in Sioux Falls, South Dakota) is a former American politician and a former Republican member of the South Dakota Senate representing District 7 from 2011 to 2019.
+Tidemann served consecutively in the South Dakota Legislature from January 2005 until January 11, 2011, in the South Dakota House of Representatives District 7 seat.

 Education

 Tidemann earned his BS and MS from the South Dakota State University.